Intellectual Property Lawyers

 Of whole or a part of a product resulting from the features of, amongst other things, the lines, contours, colours, shape, texture or materials forming part of the product itself.
 A design right can be registered or unregistered but is a useful form of protection to have on any product.

-In any business, whether starting up or established, confidential information can be vital to growth and thus needs protecting.
+In all businesses in Manchester and the UK, whether starting up or established, confidential information can be vital to growth and thus needs protecting.
 It is important to not only contractually bind employees to keep information confidential but ensure any information given to third parties remains confidential.
 Generally speaking, if information is given in confidential circumstances (i.e. location, extent of information, importance of information) then it will be protected by confidentiality.
 However, due to the ambiguous nature of what constitutes ‘confidential information’, it is essential that you seek legal advice to be sure any private information is not at risk from becoming public knowledge.

 The law of passing off aims to protect companies from others using identical or very similar logos/symbols where they have failed or are unable to register the mark for a monopoly right.
 If you feel another individual or company is using your intellectual property without your permission and you want to know what rights you have without owning a monopoly right, it is worth speaking with Prosperity Law today!